Ohio in Pictures: 22 Beautiful Places to Photograph

-Photographers enjoy Ohio because it has waterfront scenery to the north, rolling hills to the south, and farmland in between.
+Photographers enjoy Ohio because it has waterfront scenery to the north, rolling hills and waterfalls to the south, and farmland in between.
 Northern Ohio is bordered by Lake Erie, small cottage towns, and it is a well-known bird migration path.
-The serene landscape of Amish country showcases clothes drying on the line and cars sharing the road with horses and buggies.
+The serene landscape of Amish country offers an array of images, from clothes drying on the line to cars sharing the road with horses and buggies.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.